Viir/bots/guide/eve-online/developing-bots-for-eve-online.md

 botengine  run  "https://github.com/Viir/bots/tree/4a8c9b900f8676c2bb98d2f3c9e91cd945439234/implement/applications/eve-online/eve-online-warp-to-0-autopilot"
 ```

-If you are not yet familiar with this method of running a bot, read that guide first: [./how-to-automate-traveling-in-eve-online-using-a-warp-to-0-autopilot.md](./how-to-automate-traveling-in-eve-online-using-a-warp-to-0-autopilot.md)
+If the botengine program is not yet installed on your system, you need to install it first, as described in the guide at https://to.botengine.org/failed-run-bot-did-not-find-botengine-program

 The `botengine run` command loads the app code from the given address to run it on your system.
 Before running this app, you need to start an EVE Online client, no need to go beyond character selection.